DLab/report-generator/README.md

 # report-generator
 Run Reporte.py to generate the pdf.
-Pages and tables are stored on the "pages" folder
+Date has to be manually changed.